Food Editor & Private Chef

-Lisa Markwell is fully immersed in the world of food journalism as food editor at The Sunday Times and editor at CODE Hospitality.
+Lisa Markwell is currently editor of The Telegraph Magazine, having joined the title as food editor from The Sunday Times.
+She occasionally writes about food for the newspaper and website.
+She was previously food editor at The Sunday Times and editor at CODE Hospitality.
 Lisa’s work has also included private cheffing, freelance writing for well-known publications such as The Guardian, Elle, Red, Christies, and content creation for a number of international food companies.

 “It’s hard to imagine segueing from editing a newspaper to training as a chef but that’s what I did.”
 Before enrolling on the Leiths diploma, Lisa had been editor at The Independent on Sunday and had been its restaurant critic for eight years.

 From editor to chef – what sparked your career change?

 At age 51 when Lisa’s paper ceased publication, she had, for the first time in her long career, the opportunity to reflect and consider what she really loved which, it turns out, had always been food.
 “Journalism is precarious, but I figured that whatever else goes on in the world, people will always need food.
 And my restaurant reviewing experience allowed me to meet so many dynamic, creative and wonderful people in that business – I felt I could be at home in the industry.”